Ps3291/RecipeManager/README.md

 /recipe/delete/{id}|DELETE | Delete recipe by ID | Recipe id as path parameter    | Deletion message with 200 OK on success, 404 Not Found on invalid ID                            |
 /recipe/search     | GET   | Search by parameters| Filtering fields as path params| Recipe Model list with 200 OK on success, 204 No Content for zero search results and 400 Bad request on missing query params from request URL |

-*** Note : For the search recipe endpoint, the search parameters are : vegetarian(yes or no), servings, ingredients(included/excluded as mentioned in path parameter : include(true/false) and instructions.
+*** Note : For the search recipe endpoint, the search parameters are : vegetarian(yes or no), servings, ingredients included/excluded as mentioned in path parameter : include(true/false) and instructions.
 It is mandatory to add all the parameters in Request Path even if they are null.
-Path parameters ingredient and include work in conjuction since value of include defines if a a certain ingredient is to be included in the search or excluded from the search query.
+Path parameters ingredient and include work in conjunction since value of include defines if a a certain ingredient is to be included in the search or excluded from the search query.

 ### ReST End Points Models and example API calls